micahflee/do-cli/README.md

 Listing doesn't require any extra arguments.

 Creating requires a name, and you can optionally choose size, image, and region for the droplet that you'll be creating.
-Note that `do` will automatically upload the SSH public key it finds in `~/.ssh/id_rsa.pub` to your account if it's not already there, and add it to the new droplet that gets created.
+Note that `do-cli` will automatically upload the SSH public key it finds in `~/.ssh/id_rsa.pub` to your account if it's not already there, and add it to the new droplet that gets created.

 ```
-$ do create -h
+$ do-cli create -h
 usage: do create [-h] [--size SIZE] [--image IMAGE] [--region REGION] name

 positional arguments: